veritas9872/Horovod-Pytorch-Tutorial/scripts/README.md

 For server with index I with N GPUs, use "serverI:N".

-For large servers, use a hostfile.
+For large servers, use a hostfile with the server information.

 **3. Autotune**

-Use the `--autotune` flag to autotune parameters for best performance.
+Use the `--autotune` flag to autotune parameters for best speed performance.

-Autotuning uses Bayesian optimization for finding the best parameters.
+Autotuning uses Bayesian optimization for finding the best parameters for speed.

 This will cause early runs to be slower, but later runs will be faster.